-Navigating some of the finer things in life can sometimes present a little difficulty for the hearing impaired.
-Thankfully, hearing technology has caught up: an exciting array of captioning services are available so that hearing-impaired individuals can better enjoy daily life, events, and venues.
+Navigating some of the finer things in life can present a little difficulty for the hearing impaired.
+Thankfully, hearing technology has caught up.
+An exciting array of captioning services are available.
+Captioning services help hearing-impaired individuals enjoy daily life, events, and venues.